jrowny/brackets-snippets/README.md

 =====
 **Ctrl-Shift-S** shows you what snippets are available

-type a trigger followed by parameters, hit **Ctrl-Alt-S** to insert the snipped.
-(Cmd-Alt-S) on Mac.
+type a trigger followed by parameters, hit **Ctrl-Alt-V** to insert the snipped.
+(Cmd-Alt-V) on Mac.

 ```f myFunc``` becomes